 I love that I can wear whatever I want, which usually ends of being yoga pants and a tee or p.j.s. :)

-6) The costs of starting a virtual assistant business was minimal
+6) The costs of starting a virtual assistant business were minimal

 I just basically needed a laptop (which I already had) and a few tools to get started and that was it.
 I also invested in some courses and ebooks to help me learn new skills, like web design (which isn’t necessary, just something I wanted to do).